“I baptize you in the name of the Father,

 Children: Birth to Age 7

-Baptisms are celebrated with the faith community at 1:45 PM on Sunday afternoons and twice yearly at Sunday Mass.
-Baptism preparation classes are required for the parents prior to the date of Baptism.
-Contact Deacon Kurt Lange to register for baptism preparation classes and baptism dates.
+Baptisms are celebrated at 1:30pm on designated Sunday afternoons.
+Baptism preparation is required for the parents prior to the date of Baptism.
+Contact Deacon Kurt Lange for more information and to schedule your child’s Baptism.

 Children: Age 7 – Grade 7